wtchoi/swifthand2/README.md

 ./run.sh apps/inst/anymemo_10.7.1.apk output/anymemo/stabilized <DEVICE ID> 9090 720 sequence-stabilize 1 output/anymemo/sh/trace.json 3
 ```

-The example command reexcute the trace recorded in the given trace file (trace.json) three times and remove non-replayable parts of the trace.
+The example command re-execute the trace recorded in the given trace file (trace.json) three times and remove non-replayable parts of the trace.
 Note we are using 720 seconds for time out.
 The result of removing non-replayable parts will be stored in *output/anymemo/stabilized/minimized_trace.json* file.
 If three re-executions might not be enough to fully stabilize the trace, you can replace the last command line argument (3) to a higher number, say 6 or 8.